 In early 2021, President Joe Biden signed the American Rescue Plan Act into law.
-This law created a Homeowner Assistance Fund, a federal program, to give $10 billion to the states to help households that are behind on their mortgages and other housing-related expenses due to COVID-19.
+This law created a Homeowner Assistance Fund, a federal program, to give $10 billion to the states to help households behind on their mortgages and other housing-related expenses due to COVID-19.

 Help for Pennsylvania Homeowners Under the PAHAF Program